Karim Belhocine: Playing career

 On 19 July 2011, Belhocine signed a two-year contract with Belgian Pro League side Standard Liège.

 Coaching career

 On 12 October 2021, he returned to Kortrijk as a manager.

 On 12 November 2024, Belhocine was hired to manage Francs Borains in Challenger Pro League.

+Belhocine later worked as a first-team coach under manager Edward Still at Watford, a role he held for less than three months until early May 2026.

+On 4 July 2026, Belhocine was appointed as head coach of JS Kabylie, until June 2028.